 Reve 5:11 (NKJV) Then I looked, and I heard the voice of many angels around the throne, the living creatures, and the elders; and the number of them was ten thousand times ten thousand, and thousands of thousands, 12 saying with a loud voice: "Worthy is the Lamb who was slain To receive power and riches and wisdom, And strength and honor and glory and blessing!"Furthermore, Yahushua is called the "Passover":

 1Cor 5:7 (NKJV) Therefore purge out the old leaven, that you may be a new lump, since you truly are unleavened.
 For indeed the Messiah, our Passover, was sacrificed for us.Now, let's examine the text in Exodus once more:

 Exodus 12:3 (NKJV) "Speak to all the congregation of Israel, saying: `On the tenth [day] of this month every man shall take for himself a lamb, according to the house of [his] father, a lamb for a household.
 4 `And if the household is too small for the lamb, let him and his neighbor next to his house take [it] according to the number of the persons; according to each man's need you shall make your count for the lamb.So we see that on the tenth day of the month of Abib, the lamb was to be set aside from Abib 10 to Abib 14.
-Yahushua the Messiah entered Jerusalem and went into the temple on Abib 10.
-He was on display until Abib 14, though it was hidden from all that on Abib 14, He would become the Passover Lamb.
+They would inspect the lamb until Abib 14, making sure it was without blemish or disease.

 2Pet 3:8 (NKJV) But, beloved, do not forget this one thing, that with Yahweh one day [is] as a thousand years, and a thousand years as one day.Then one could easily conclude that Yahushua was also hidden from the sight of man for 4000 years until He became the Lamb of Yahweh.